 Hands-down, the calendar app is the #1 app I use on my Kindle Fire.
 However, there's almost an endless supply of calendar apps to choose from, so how do you choose?
 Well, it comes down to you and your family's needs.
 For my family and I, we prefer a wonderful little app called Jorte Calendar.

 This app is customizable enough for what I need, and it's online sync system is perfect for us.
 You can use this app with a Google Calendar, although I don't personally use Google for its calendaring system.

 I love being able to use this app on all of my tablets and phone to quickly see what's on my calendar from any of my devices.
 You can also login from a computer although I rarely use this feature as it's much faster to pull it up on my Fire.

-The biggest advantage for us is that my husband and I each have our own calendars that we can quickly reference with the touch of a button.
+The biggest advantage for us is that my family members and I each have our own calendars that we can quickly reference with the touch of a button.
 Do you see the "Curtis" button at the bottom right?
-That switches to my husband's calendar and I just tap it again to flip back to mine.
+That switches to my son's calendar and I just tap it again to flip back to mine.

 To have these abilities I've mentioned, you'll need to setup an account with Jorte and use the sync, share, and calendar set features to do this, but it's worth the effort!
 Jorte offers some instructions to help with this setup too.

 One of the biggest and most annoying aspects of the Kindle Fire is being unable to access its file system.